mlabuda2/nf-tower-docs/docs/monitoring/overview.md

 Our integrated search covers all workflow runs inside a workspace, enabling easy retrieval of complex queries.
 To search and filter the runs in a workspace, the user can write a search query in the "Search workflow" textbox.

-The search text is interpreted by, identifying all substring formatted by `keyword:value` (This only applies to valid keywords shown below), combining all the rest in a single `Freetext` string, and then use all these search criteria to filter the runs.
+The search text is interpreted by identifying all substrings formatted by `keyword:value` (This only applies to valid keywords shown below), combining all the rest in a single `Freetext` string, and then using all these search criteria to filter the runs.

-An example of a complex search query is the following "`rnaseq username:john_doe status:succeded`".
+An example of a complex search query is the following:

+`rnaseq username:john_doe status:succeded after:2022-02-20`.

 This string will retrieve all runs from the workspace that:
 - Ended successfully (`status:succeeded`)
 - **AND** have been launched by user john_doe (`username:john_doe`)
 - **AND** include "rnaseq" in the data fields covered by the free text search (e.g. the run name includes rnaseq)
+- **AND** were launched after February 20, 2022.

 The freetext search uses a **partial** match to find runs, meaning that it will search for "`*freetext*`" when looking for runs.
 The `keyword:value` item, instead use **exact** match to filter runs, so  `username:john` will not retrieve runs launched by `john_doe`